wm-newslab/3DLNews2/README.md

 The Twitter directory holds JSONL files with news article URLs obtained via Twitter scraping.
 Each JSONL file includes URLs and metadata collected from tweets, providing a diverse set of news articles shared on the Twitter platform.

-Within both the Twitter and Google directories, there are three main directories for each news media type.
+For Twitter and Google directories, there are three main directories for each news media type.
 Inside each media type folder, the following main directories are included:

 - **state:** Contains scraped data for each state for each year.
 - **preprocessed_data:** Contains directories for each state.
 Within each state directory, there are jsonl.gz files for each year, which include data objects for each URL with metadata.